sitehostnz/umbraco-example/README.md

 ## Configuring up GitHub Actions
 After creating a GitHub repo, what you can do now is create your workflow file.
 We recommend adjusting your workflow to your project's requirements.
 For the sake of this example, we will provide a workflow file that you can find under `.github/workflows/umbraco.yml-example`.
-Ensure to rename ty file by removing the `-example` once you have made your changes.
+Ensure to rename to file by removing the `-example` once you have made your changes.
 The workflow file here has a couple of environment variables we will need to add into our GitHub repository.

 Go into your repository's `Settings` tab then go into `Secrets and variables` then into the subcategory `Actions`.